 Funnily enough, it didn’t even occur to Zorian to care for their wellbeing.
 He thought of them as an annoyance, and saw his actions as a form of poetic justice for impeding their mission and trying to push them around.
 They came looking for trouble, and they found it.

 His original self, whom Zorian killed in order to be able to stand here today, would definitely be horrified at what he had become.

 “They won’t all die,” Zorian eventually answered.
-“I fought with them a few times over the various interactions of this month.
+“I fought with them a few times over the various iterations of this month.
 They eventually retreat if the enemy inflicts enough losses on them.”

 “They came here to fight for Eldemar,” Zach helpfully added.
 “They’re doing exactly that right now.
 If they knew what we know, they would have chosen to engage Oganj anyway, even if most of them died doing that.”

 “Explaining my involvement in this is going to be hell, I can already see,” Alanic lamented.